Banja Luka: 1969 earthquake

 On 26 and 27 October 1969, two devastating earthquakes (6.0 and 6.4 on the Richter scale) damaged many buildings in Banja Luka.
+The foreshock struck during the night of 26 October at 2:55, with trembling continuing until 8:53 on 27 October, when the main earthquake struck the city with an epicentre in the very centre of town — at the site of today's "Boska" department store.
 Around 20 to 23 people were killed, and over a thousand were injured.
-A large building called Titanik in the centre of the town was razed to the ground, and the area was later turned into a central public square.
-With contributions from all over Yugoslavia, Banja Luka was repaired and rebuilt.
-During this period a large Serb population moved to the city from the surrounding villages, and from more distant areas in Herzegovina.
+Timely evacuation measures limited the loss of life, while material damage was enormous: altogether 112 industrial organizations, 36,267 dwellings, 131 school buildings and all buildings of culture, social protection and public services were damaged, and the medical centre was destroyed.
+A large building called Titanik in the centre of town was completely destroyed, and the area was later turned into a central public square.
+With contributions from all over Yugoslavia, Banja Luka was repaired and rebuilt, and a time of great reconstruction followed, with numerous new buildings and housing estates constructed.
+During this period, a large Serb population moved to the city from the surrounding villages and from more distant areas in Herzegovina.

 Bosnian War

-Even though there were no open hostilities between the warring sides in Banja Luka, the city's Bosniak and Croat populations were systematically intimidated, harassed, tortured, their property was seized and the city was ethnically cleansed.
+Even though there were no open hostilities between the warring sides in Banja Luka, the city's Bosniak and Croat populations were systematically intimidated, harassed and tortured; their property was seized; and the city was ethnically cleansed of its non-Serb population.